heptarch/heptarch.github.io/drafts/demon.md

 Ȣ. The currents are stilled, and the ocean a mirror of welcoming infinitude.
 Ellen leaves her friends by the breakwater to enter the tunnels beneath the House.
-As she descends, she feels as if she is become her true self once more.

 <i>What have you found now?</i>

 One of a thousand doors leads to Euston; one of a thousand doors, stretching in webs of otherspace and undisentanglable complexity across the bright whorl of the galaxy.
 But the procession is almost ready.

+She feels as if she is becoming her true self.

 <i>Child, what should you like to do?</i>